-What kind of insurance does the College have?
+What kind of insurance does the university have?

 The Commonwealth of Virginia provides world wide insurance protection for all State agencies and their personnel through the Commonwealth of Virginia's Risk Management Plan.
 In general, this coverage includes liability (general, professional and automobile), property, medical malpractice, fidelity bond (faithful performance and crime) and watercraft.

 Who is covered under the Commonwealth of Virginia's Risk Management Plan?